ARCHITECTURE / DESIGN / RESEARCH /

 Meherzad Shroff

-Over the past decade, Meherzad has been involved in designing and curating several exhibitions on the history of architecture and the built environment.
-Most recently his work was exhibited at the Venice Architecture Biennale 2023 where he designed the ‘Country Demapped’ element for the Australian Pavilion based on an interpretive graphic mapping of Queenstown in Tasmania.
+Over the past decade, Meherzad has been involved in the design, research, and curation of exhibitions exploring the history of architecture and the built environment.
+His work has been presented internationally, including at the Venice Architecture Biennale 2023 where he contributed to the Australian Pavilion through the design of the Country Demappedelement, an interpretive graphic mapping of Queenstown in Tasmania.

 Archispora.Studio

 The studio seeks to achieve an interplay between techne and tectonic.
-Techne represents cutting-edge technologies, digital tools, and design research that inform the making of new architectural concepts, where the practical application of knowledge is realised through spatial practice.
+Techne represents cutting-edge technologies, digital tools, and design research that inform the making of new architectural concepts, where the practical application of knowledge is realised through spatial and built-environment practice.
 In parallel, the studio prioritises tectonic principles and craftsmanship, grounded in a deep engagement with construction history.
 This dual approach positions architecture as a cultural practice capable of expressing identity and heritage through the poetics of construction.

 ¹ Scriver, P., Srivastava, A. & Lu, D. (2018), ‘Re-Asia: Architecture as Tactic’, Architectural Theory Review, vol. 22, no. 3, pp. 301–308.